Saghani Ggaay (Young Raven)

 Saghani ggaay Program Coordinator

-Sonia is the co-founder and President of Raven Moonlight nonprofit, is of Koyukon Athabascan descent from the Interior of Alaska.
-She practices Traditional Healing and is an advocate for community wellness.
+She practices Traditional Healing and advocates for community wellness.
 She has formal training as a Physician Assistant and as a Healing Touch Therapist.
-She has worked with nonprofit organizations promoting the well-being of Alaska Native people and is the owner of Sacred Space, a small business.
+She has worked with nonprofit organizations promoting the well-being of Alaska Native people and is most recently a co-founder of the nonprofit Raven Moonlight.
+She is the owner of Sacred Space, a small business.
 Sonia’s focus is on healing, as the healing of one is the healing of all.
+Also, she has an interest in sustainability, especially in the Alaska Native subsistence way of life and in the many ways of staying holistically well through hunting, gathering, and growing food.
+Sonia’s late mother and father were cultural bearers.
+Sonia hopes to carry their teachings forward through language and traditional Koyukon Athabascan culture.

 Sonia was born and raised in the village of Huslia and currently resides in Anchorage.
 She has one living son and three grandchildren.